muhammadamir-github/odoo_module_description_regulations/readme.md

 			- list-item's children are of nature the *list-item or a parent of the list-item* is supposed to contain/list.
 		2. *Enumerated List*, If
 			- list-item's children are **Objects** **AND**
-			- list-item's children's text is *long* not short *(To be checked only if list-item's children are not Classes in which case it MAY BE possible to make it a Field List)* **AND**
+			- list-item's children's text is *long* not short *(To be checked only if list-item's children are not Classes in which case it MAY BE possible to make list-item a Field List)* **AND**
 			- list-item's children are of nature the *list-item or a parent of the list-item* is supposed to contain/list.
 			- Example
 				- list-item/Class "*Fields*" having Classes "*model1*" and "*model2*" for models (not added by the module), which in turn have Objects "*field1*" and "*field2*" for fields (added by the module), CAN NOT BE an Enumerated List **since it violates first condition by listing models (Classes) and not fields (Objects)**.